 Applying for certification

-The certification test a three-hour, 165 multiple-choice item test is based on the BMTCN™ Test Blueprint.
-The Blueprint is based on the results of a role delineation study of blood and marrow transplantation nursing practice conducted in 2012.
+The certification test a three-hour, 165 multiple-choice item test is based on the BMTCN® Test Content Outline (Test Blueprint).
+The Test Content Outline is based on the results of a role delineation study of blood and marrow transplantation nursing practice conducted in 2016.

-The BMTCN™ Test Blueprint includes eight major subject areas, each with a percentage assigned to it.
-Many nurses who have passed the test tell us the Blueprint was essential in helping them know what areas to study.
+The BMTCN® Test Content Outline includes six major subject areas, each with a percentage assigned to it.
+Many nurses who have passed the test tell us the Test Content Outline was essential in helping them know what areas to study.
 Remember, only generic drug names are used on ONCC tests.
 Once you pass the test your certification is valid for four years.

 Maintaining your certification

-You should be very proud that you’ve passed the certification test!
-In order to keep your certification, you need to earn points for certification renewal by completing Continuing Education, Continuing Medical Education, or Academic Education credits or have work published in publications or give presentations.
+You should be very proud to be certified!
+In order to keep your certification, you need to earn points for certification renewal by completing Continuing Nursing Education, Continuing Medical Education, Academic Education credits, or have work published in publications or give presentations.
 Follow this step-by-step guide to maintain your certification.

 2. Plan your professional development.

-Your assessment results or test score report will tell you the subject areas and number of professional development points – ranging from 25 to 100 – you’ll need to renew your certification.
+Your assessment results or test results report will tell you the subject areas and number of professional development points – ranging from 25 to 100 – you’ll need to renew your certification.
+These points and the subject areas where you may earn points are reflected in LearningBuilder.

-Use your score report or assessment results to see which subject areas you need further professional development.
-Then, refer back to the current Test Blueprint to help you identify whether a program is in the subject area you need.
+Use your results report or assessment results to see which subject areas you need further professional development.
+Then, refer back to the current Test Content Outline (Test Blueprint) to help you identify whether a program is in the subject area you need.

-4. Enter your points on your Learning Plan on LearningBuilder.
+4. Enter your points on your learning plan in LearningBuilder.

 5. Keep all documentation.

 We strongly urge you to record your points as they are earned.
-Keep copies of all grade reports, copies of publications, program descriptions and outlines, in case ONCC asks to review them.
+Keep copies of all grade reports, copies of publications, program descriptions, educational objectives, and outlines, in case ONCC asks to review them.

 Visit the Resource Center for the following information: